ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

     .ifPresent(System.out::println);
 ```

 This is a little better.
 However, we access our data a lot and having ``map`` and double colons (::) all over the place, makes me think of a quacking duck trying to survive John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 So how can we make this code look more elegant and equally safe?
 We figured it should resemble its original form but magically avoid crashing and, to some extent, resemble Optionals.
-Hence we turned our heads toward [AutoValue](https://github.com/google/auto/tree/master/value) and more specifically its extensions.
+Hence, we turned our heads toward [AutoValue](https://github.com/google/auto/tree/master/value) and more specifically its extensions.

 ## Using AutoValue Node Extension